Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the past 3 years, the world has been affected by the La Nina phenomenon (heavy rain).
 Therefore, many experts are concerned that this year's El Nino phenomenon will be unpredictable.
 El Nino has a great impact on socio-economic activities, especially agricultural production, leading to negative impacts on global food prices.

-The reality of the past few decades shows that the process of global industrialization has increased the amount of greenhouse gas emissions into the atmosphere.
+The reality of the past few decades shows that the global industrialization process has increased the amount of greenhouse gas emissions into the atmosphere.
 As a result, the climate has changed, the Earth's surface temperature has increased, sea levels have risen, and extreme weather events such as floods and droughts have become increasingly severe.

 Source link